conda-incubator/conda-store/docusaurus-docs/community/introduction.md

 ## Support

 conda-store's issue trackers are the best way to reach the conda-store development team.
-If you have any usage or contribution questions, please open an issue on the corresponding repository:
+If you have any usage or contribution questions, open an issue on the corresponding repository following the [issue creation guidelines][issues]:

 * [conda-store](https://github.com/conda-incubator/conda-store/issues/new/choose)
 * [conda-store-ui](https://github.com/conda-incubator/conda-store-ui/issues/new/choose)